What Is a Rug Pull In Cryptocurrency?

 Rug pulls fall into different categories, each with its techniques and outcomes.
 Here are some common types of rug pulls:

 1. Dumping: This type of rug pull is similar to stock market pump-and-dump schemes.
-Developers create hype around their project, attracting investors and increasing trading activity through various marketing tools like social media, incentives, and community-building platforms like Discord.
+Developers create hype around their projects, attracting investors and increasing trading activity through various marketing tools like social media, incentives, and community-building platforms like Discord.

 Once the value of the coin or NFT has been inflated, the developers rapidly sell off their own supply, causing the token’s value to plummet.
 As a result, investors are left with assets that hold little to no value.
 Dumping schemes can occur over a range of time—from hours to even years—and may resemble normal market volatility rather than deliberate scams.